dkundih/dkundih/README.md

 <img src="/.logistics/BLUERED_GHiLI.jpg"/>

 <p align='center'>
-MY name is David Kundih and I am a Data science & Machine learning Python package developer from 🇭🇷 Croatia, currently being the Management of Logistics Systems master's student at the University North also serving as a Demonstrator of Logistics and Mobility department.
+MY name is David Kundih and I am a Data science & Machine learning Python package developer from 🇭🇷 Croatia, currently being the Management of Logistics Systems master's student at the University North also serving as a Demonstrator at the Logistics and Mobility department.
 </p>

 <h4 align='center'>My latest projects:</h4>